nus-cs2103-AY2021S1/ip/docs/README.md

 Each task has its own status and can be marked done when required.

 ### Sort events or deadline based on their dates
-Sort the event tasks, or the deadline tasks based on their dates in ascending order.
+Sort the event tasks, or the deadline tasks based on their dates in chronological order.

 ### Exit the platform
 Input bye command and exit the platform to say goodbye to Duckie.